tutek1/DTLabs/03_Platformer2D/lab03.md

 ## Overview
 Duration: hh:mm:ss

-This lab will move away a bit from the previous one.
-We will look at how to make a basic **2D platformer**.
+This lab will deviate slightly from the previous one.
+We will explore how to create a basic **2D platformer**.
 We will connect this 2D platformer to our 3D game in the next lab.

 Today, we will look over:
 - What is a **sprite sheet/atlas**